dmrokan/soyutnet-simulations/src/pi_controller/doc.rst

   The tokens are generated at a pre-determined rate.
 * :math:`e_1` and :math:`e_2` are consumers.
-* At :math:`p_1`, the graph is branching and :math:`p_1` is redirecting the request to the first empty branch found.
+* At :math:`p_1`, the graph is branching and :math:`p_1` is redirecting the request to the first available branch found.
 * Transition :math:`t_{11}` fires when :math:`k_1, p_1` both have tokens.
 After
   it fires, the request at :math:`p_1` is transfered to the input buffer :math:`p_{12}` of consumer :math:`e_1` through :math:`p_{11}`.